Perfect Email Sign-Offs: How to End Your Emails Professionally

 Mention the Recipient's Name or Job Title

-Sign Off with Your Name and Credentials
+Sign Off with Name and Credentials

-6. link to LinkedIn profile (optional)
+• Hyperlink to LinkedIn profile (optional).

 Keep the Tone Consistent with the Message Content

-Keep it Brief
+Keep It Brief

 Write in a Positive Tone

-Avoid Unprofessional Words and Phrases
+Avoid Unprofessional Words or Phrases

-Commonly Used Professional Email Closings
+Common Used Professional Email Closings

 Formal Closures

-• Sincerely
+• Sincerely,

-• Best regards
+• Best regards, and

-• Best wishes
+• Best wishes.

 Polite Closures

-• I appreciate your interest
+• I appreciate your interest,

-• Thank you for your time
+• Thank you for your time, and

-• With gratitude
+• With gratitude.

 How to Close Out an Email: Best Email Sign-Offs